alebcay/awesome-shell/README.md

 * [sshrc](https://github.com/Russell91/sshrc) - Bring your .bashrc, .vimrc, etc. with you when you SSH
 * [sudocabulary](https://github.com/badarsh2/Sudocabulary) - Learn English Vocabulary from your terminal
 * [thefuck](https://github.com/nvbn/thefuck) - Fix common shell mistakes by using an easy to remember command
-* [tldr](https://github.com/raylee/tldr) - A fully-functional bash client for tldr,simplified and community-driven man pages
+* [tldr](https://github.com/raylee/tldr) - A fully-functional bash client for tldr, simplified and community-driven man pages
 * [tmux](http://tmux.github.io/) - Amazing terminal multiplexer
 * [up](https://github.com/shannonmoeller/up) - Ascend directories by name or count, for bash and zsh.
 * [v](https://github.com/rupa/v) - z for vim.